-The Board of Education will provide programs of bilingual education, English as a second language (ESL), and English language services for English language learners (ELLs) students of Limited English Proficiency (LEP) as required by law and rules of the State Board of Education.
-ELLs Students of LEP are those students whose native language is other than English and who have varying degrees of English language proficiency in any one of the domains of sufficient difficulty speaking, reading, writing, or understanding listening and is synonymous with limited the English speaking ability pursuant to N.J.S.A.
-18:35-15 to 26 language English language proficiency test, so as to be denied the opportunity to learn successfully in the classrooms where the language of instruction is English.
+The Board of Education will provide programs of bilingual education, English as a second language (ESL), and English language services for English language learners (ELLs) as required by law and rules of the State Board of Education.
+ELLs are those students whose native language is other than English and who have varying degrees of English language proficiency in any one of the domains of speaking, reading, writing, or listening and is synonymous with limited English speaking ability pursuant to N.J.S.A.
+18:35-15 to 26.

-Identification of LEP Students ELLs
+Identification of ELLs

-The Board will conduct a screening process to determine the native language of each ELL student at the time of enrollment in the school district.
+The Board will conduct a screening process to determine the native language of each ELL at the time of enrollment in the school district.
 A census shall be maintained of all identified students whose native language is other than English.
-The English language proficiency of each student whose native language is not English shall be determined by a screening process that includes the administration of a New Jersey Department of Education-approved English language proficiency test, an assessment of the student's level of reading in English, a review of the student's previous academic performance, including their performance on results of standardized tests in English, and a review of the input of teaching staff members responsible for the educational program for ELLs of the limited English proficient students.
+The English language proficiency of each student whose native language is not English shall be determined by a screening process that includes the administration of a New Jersey Department of Education-approved English language proficiency test, an assessment of the student's level of reading in English, a review of the student's previous academic performance including their performance on standardized tests in English, and a review of the input of teaching staff members responsible for the educational program for ELLs.